nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/sensor_monitoring.rst

 | nRF52840 DK        | PCA10056 | nrf52840dk_nrf52840  | ``nrf52840dk_nrf52840`` |
 +--------------------+----------+----------------------+-------------------------+

+To run the sample in the Bluetooth LE link mode, you only need the development kit.
-If you want to run this sample with LoRa or FSK configuration, you also need the LoRa Radio Module.
+However, if you want to run the sample with LoRa or FSK configuration, you also need the LoRa radio module.
 The supported modules are as follows:

 +------------+---------------+------------+